OfficeDev/open-xml-docs/docs/how-to-open-and-add-text-to-a-word-processing-document.md

 ```

 --------------------------------------------------------------------------------
+## How to Open and Add Text to a Document
 The Open XML SDK 2.5 helps you create Word processing document structure
 and content using strongly-typed classes that correspond to <span
 class="keyword">WordprocessingML</span> elements.
 This topic shows how